Search suggestions update instantly to match the search query.

 The academic year runs from September to June.
 There are breaks at Christmas and Easter.

-The amount of timetabled teaching you'll get on your degree might be less than what you're used to at school or college, but you'll get the following types of support via video, phone and face-to-face from our London campus support team to enhance your learning experience and help you succeed:
+Throughout your time at UoP London, you'll get the following support online or face-to-face from our academic skills team to enhance your learning experience and help you succeed:

 You'll also have access to a personal tutor to support you in your studies.